The beauty and cosmetics industry is one of the few sectors in which South African women dominate.

 - If you are a novice, attend courses to get to know your products well.

-– Giving away free services, rather give away a free product.
+- Giving away free services, rather than giving away a free product.
 This is because your labour is your livelihood.
 Your skills are something you have honed to feed yourself, it’s the thing you earn your money with.

 - Eating the rent money.